-There are two types of resin-based sealants available today, filled and unfilled.
+There are two types of resin-based sealants, filled and unfilled.
 Filled sealants are a combination of resins, chemicals, and fillers.
 The purpose of the filler is to increase bonding strength and resistance to abrasion and wear.
-Due to the hardness and wear resistance of filled sealants, they must be checked after placement with articulating paper and adjusted with a dental hand piece and appropriate bur.
+Due to the hardness and wear resistance of filled sealants, they must be checked after placement with articulating paper and adjusted with a dental handpiece and rotary bur.
 Unfilled sealants have a higher ratio of resin to filler material, and do not need to be adjusted with a dental handpiece; they are in essence self-occluding.
-Due to high viscosity (rate of flow) of unfilled sealants, they readily flow into the pits and fissures.
+Due to low viscosity (rate of flow) of unfilled sealants, they readily flow into the pits and fissures.

 Because fluoride uptake increases the enamel’s resistance to caries, the use of a fluoridated resin-based sealant may provide an additional anticariogenic effect.
 Fluoride-releasing sealants have shown antibacterial properties, as well as a greater caries resistance compared to a non-fluoridated sealant material.
 The fluoride will leach out over a period of time into the adjacent enamel.
 Eventually the fluoride content of the sealant should be exhausted, but the content of the enamel greatly increased.